Skip to content

 Do You Have to Pay to Use Reddit?

-The site is absolutely free although the site owners use display advertising to monetise their users.
-Despite this, the admins of Reddit came up with Reddit gold to help pay for server time.
+The site is absolutely free, although the site owners use display advertising to monetise their users.
+Despite this, the admins of Reddit came up with Reddit Gold to help pay for server time.

 When you “gild” someone on Reddit, they get access to something called The Lounge and a gold star next to their username to show they’ve been gilded.
 And if you’re broke, but want to show appreciation, there’s always Reddit silver!

-BUT Reddit silver is actually a running gag on the site.
-Sometimes people want to gild a user, but they are unable to pay for gold.
+BUT Reddit Silver is actually a running gag on the site.
+Sometimes, people want to gild a user, but they are unable to pay for gold.
 Instead, they put in an image link to a poorly drawn coin that says “Reddit Silver” in poorly drawn lettering.

-It has no benefit other than being annoying, or funny depending on your point of view.
-Also, there are users who do the same thing when they want to annoy another poster, by putting the link to Reddit silver in their reply.
+It has no benefit other than being annoying, or funny, depending on your point of view.
+Also, there are users who do the same thing when they want to annoy another poster by putting the link to Reddit silver in their reply.

 Reddit Premium is a subscription service, which is aimed at giving hardcore Redditers a better user experience.
 This costs $5.99 per month, with the money going towards the hosting costs of the site.

-Essentially, Reddit Premium has three main benefits.
+Essentially, Reddit Premium has two main benefits.

 Firstly, premium users don’t see display ads while they browse Reddit.
 This gives a much more enjoyable user experience, and eliminates the need to use an ad blocker while on the site.